mozilla/betachannel/docs/CLI_AUTH.md

 The server would provide Hawk endpoints in addition to the web content endpoints, so that it's authentication layer would deal with hawk authentication, instead of web based authentication.

+The server may wish to track how old Hawk credentials are and expire them.